 As for the budget, you can usually figure that out by speaking with your financial institutions.
 Taking into account your current financial situation, they can usually give you a fair estimate as to the amount of money they are willing to loan you for your home renovation.

 As for the timeline, reasonable estimates would depend on the scope and scale of the project.
 For single room renovations it may take a few days to a week.
-Major interior remodeling like for a kitchen may take a couple of weeks.
+Major interior remodeling like a kitchen renovation may take a couple of weeks.
 While a full on home extension may take your renovation contractor a few months to complete.

 Does a Home Renovation Affect My Insurance?